3imed-jaberi/rest-api-proxy-middleware/README.md

 // We have extra options can be passed like:
 // - httpClient: help to replace the default native 'http' module with 'https'.
 // - onError: help to handle the produced errors.
+// We ship 'isURL' helper, which check if the passed string is a valid url or not!
 ```

 #### License